google/guetzli/README.md

 # Using

+**Note:** Guetzli uses a large amount of memory.
+You should provide 300MB of memory per 1MPix of the input image.

 To try out Guetzli you need to [build](#building) or [download](https://github.com/google/guetzli/releases) the Guetzli binary.
 The binary reads a PNG or JPEG image and creates an optimized JPEG image: